Monroe, Wisconsin

 Monroe is a city in Green County, Wisconsin, United States, and its county seat.
 The population was 10,661 at the 2020 census.
-The city is bordered by the town of Monroe to the north and the town of Clarno to the south.
+The city is bordered by the Town of Monroe to the north and the Town of Clarno to the south.
 It is nicknamed the "Cheese Capital of the USA".

 Geography

-According to the United States Census Bureau, Monroe has an area of 5.6 sqmi, all of it land.
+According to the United States Census Bureau, Monroe has an area of 5.6 sqmi, all land.